oladimejiala/Machine-Learning/README.md

-I'd be glad to create a detailed README for your code, incorporating insights from the ratings and addressing the prompt's request for specifics:

-**Project: Malaria Analysis and Prediction in Ouake Health Centre**
+## Project: Malaria Analysis and Prediction in Ouake Health Centre ##

 **Introduction:**